Minions (film): Sequels

-Minions was followed by Minions: The Rise of Gru (2022).
+Minions's success spawned the Minions film series, beginning with its sequel Minions: The Rise of Gru (2022).
 In the film, an eleven-year-old Gru plans to become a supervillain with the help of his Minions, which leads to a showdown with a malevolent team, the Vicious 6.
+It achieved similar financial and critical success as the first two Despicable Me films.
+A third Minions film is scheduled to be released in 2026.